 For more information on eligibility, use the access checker on the NDIS website

 The NDIS in Darebin

-The City of Darebin will be one of the first Local Government Areas as part of the NDIS national roll-out beginning on 1 July, 2016.
+The City of Darebin was among one of five Local Government Areas in the North East Metro Area (NEMA) to take part in the NDIS national roll-out on 1 July, 2016.

 Darebin Council will support individuals, local organisations and services as they transition to the NDIS.
 Council will also take the lead and advocate for change when issues are beyond Council’s immediate control.